BeansGalaxy/Beans-Backpacks-2/README.md

 - Pots use a different sound for inserting/taking items.
 - Backpacks Feature Renderers are registered through mod loader's events, instead of Mixins.
+- Fixed Dupe from shift clicking items from result slot.

 ### 20.1-0.7-v2 & 20.2-0.12-v2
 - Hovering over an empty and equipped Decorated Pot shows a help tooltip.